 They know there’s someone in the world who’s beaming personal, positive thoughts at them.

-As a result, they think of me the next time they want guidance or help.
+As a result, they’re more likely to think of me the next time they want guidance or help.

-Data and products and marketing messages are plentiful these days; genuine, non-automated caring is not.
+Data and products and marketing messages are plentiful these days; genuine, non-automated caring is still quite rare.

 Be the one who cares.